 The backsliding Christian will return to the faith, in contrast to the apostate (unsaved) ones.
 “They went out from us,” John said, “but they were not really of us; for if they had been of us, they would have remained with us; but they went out, so that it would be shown that they all are not of us.”
 (1 John 2:19) The Prodigal Son is equivalent to a backsliding but born-again Christian.

 In Hebrews, we also find the impossibility of the son losing his sonship.
 (Heb.
 10:26-27, 28, 39)

-True, God loves all; hence He gave Jesus Christ, His beloved Son to die for the propitiation of our sins.
-Christ’s shed blood is for all, but only those who believe [the condition] will be cleansed from guilt through it.
+True, God loves all; hence, He gave Jesus Christ, His beloved Son, to die for the propitiation of our sins.
+Christ’s shed blood is for all, but only those who believe [the condition] will be cleansed of guilt through it.
 For the blood of Christ cleanses us from all sin, provided we believe [on the condition to trust in Christ’s blood for forgiveness].